The Complete Guide To The Fish River Canyon

 A lot of hiking groups don’t hike very far on the first day.
 If you plan on doing the hike in 5 days then you should probably aim to hike at least 5km on the first day (excluding the descent).
 If, like us, you were planning on doing it in 6 days, then it really doesn’t matter what time you start on the first day, as long as you can complete the descent with enough time to make camp before the sun goes down.
 The sun usually sets around 18h15 during the month of May.

-After having started the hike once in the late afternoon and once in the early morning, it is our suggestion that you try and start by mid morning to give yourselves enough time to descend into the canyon, have a good rest at the first pools and get in a few kilometers before making camp.
+After having started the hike once in the late afternoon and twice in the early morning, it is our suggestion that you try and start by mid morning to give yourselves enough time to descend into the canyon, have a good rest at the first pools and get in a few kilometers before making camp.
 It can only stand you in good stead for the rest of the hike.
 And besides, we would prefer to spend more time in the Canyon as opposed to at the camp site.

 Does the Moon Really Play A Role When It Comes To Booking The Hike?